 The quality of smartphone recording apps and inbuilt microphones has excelled in the last few years.
 Long gone are the days when you needed a separate professional digital dictation device, such as a digital Dictaphone, to record high-quality dictations.
 Today, every smartphone has the capacity to record crystal clear audio because the in-built microphones are of exceptional quality.

 Dictating with a Professional Dictation App

-Paired with a professional dictation app, such as Dictate + Connect or Winscribe Professional Mobility app, which has all the features and functionality of a Dictaphone (i.e., Insert, Overwrite), dictating audio for transcription has never been easier.
+Paired with a professional dictation app, such as the Dictate+ app which has all the features and functionality of a Dictaphone (i.e., Insert, Overwrite), dictating audio for transcription has never been easier.

-If you aren’t dictating (one voice) or don’t have the need for a professional dictation app, simply use the inbuilt recording app which comes with most smartphones.
+If you aren’t dictating (one voice) or don’t have the need for a professional dictation app, simply use the inbuilt smartphone recording app which comes with most phones.
 Many researchers and academics who wish to record interviews are utilising the inbuilt recording features of smartphones, to suit their workflow.

 Most inbuilt recording apps come with the basic features of a digital recording device, such as: